 If you have a look at my galleries (and I’m assuming you have), you’ll notice that my two favoured subjects for photography are cars and landscapes.
 Over the years, I have endeavoured to hone my photography skills in those particular areas.
 Sometimes though it is good to be pushed in a different direction…

-I was very excited to see an email drop in to my inbox from Rebecca Campbell who had been working on an amazing mural in a Regency house in Cheltenham.
+I was very excited to see an email drop into my inbox from Rebecca Campbell who had been working on an amazing mural in a Regency house in Cheltenham.
 She had been passed my details by Jamie Williams, who had been providing some very high-end cabinetry to the same client.
 Rebecca wanted some images of this massive project for her website.
-These were to be documentary (to give a sense of the scale of the mural) and also more intimate (to highlight he detail and skill of her work).
+These were to be documentary (to give a sense of the scale of the mural) and also more intimate (to highlight the detail and skill of her work).

 After a meeting to get a sense of the project and whether it was something I could tackle, I came away and mulled.
 Could I do it justice?
 How could I get it all in?
 What should I charge?
-I mulled, and mulled again.
+I mulled and mulled again.

-After some mulling, I emailed Rebecca with a quote, and we agreed that I should take the photos the following Tuesday, as she should have finally finished this two month project on the Monday before.
+After some mulling, I emailed Rebecca with a quote, and we agreed that I should take the photos the following Tuesday, as she should have finally finished this two-month project on the Monday before.